Mastering Vendor Analysis: A Comprehensive Guide to Enhancing Your Procurement Strategy

 • History of maintaining integration compatibility through updates

-We've seen companies select best-in-class point solutions, only to spend 6 months building integration middleware.
+Companies can select best-in-class point solutions, only to spend 6 months building integration middleware.
 Sometimes the 80% solution with seamless integration delivers more value than the 95% solution requiring extensive custom development.

 Conclusion: From Vendor Selection to Strategic Partnership